jianlin/TryPythonCollectionsModule/notes.deque.md

 Python... right hand side is append and pop, not push and pop. now left hand side is just the right hand side but add the word "left" to it...

+Think: array append and stack pop: AA and SP.
+Left hand side is just the ___ + "left"